Department: Children & Family Services

 Standard office as well as occasionally supervise and care for with children as requested.

 Occasional light lifting required

-San Francisco Child Abuse Prevention Center is committed to workforce diversity.
-Qualified applicants will receive full consideration without regard to age, race, color, religion, gender, sexual orientation or national origin.
+The San Francisco Child Abuse Prevention Center is committed to workforce diversity.
+Qualified applicants will receive full consideration without regard to age, race, color, religion, gender, sexual orientation, or national origin.

-Qualified candidates should submit a resume and a detailed cover letter to Frank Landin, Human Resources Manager at employment[@]sfcapc.org.
+Qualified candidates should submit a resume and detailed cover letter to Frank Landin, Manager of Human Resources at email@example.com.